trevorkerney/C-Data-Structure-Libraries/Data Structures/TVector/README.md

 ### Sorting Algorithms
 - quick (single pivot, found with median of 3)

-The use of searching and sorting functions with TVectors of non-[fundamental types](https://www.cplusplus.com/reference/type_traits/is_fundamental/) (except strings) requires explicit specialization of the private compare() method.
+The use of searching and sorting methods with TVectors of non-[fundamental types](https://www.cplusplus.com/reference/type_traits/is_fundamental/) (except strings) requires explicit specialization of the private compare() method.
 The declaration is as follows:
 ```
 explspec short TVector<myType>::compare(const myType& obj1, const myType& obj2) const
 ```
-The body of this function should return 1 if obj1 is greater than obj2, 0 if equal, and -1 if lesser.
+The body of this method should return 1 if obj1 is greater than obj2, 0 if equal, and -1 if lesser.

-This must be implemented after the inclusion of TVector and before the use of any function that uses searching/sorting methods.
+This must be implemented after the inclusion of TVector and before the use of any method that uses searching/sorting methods.

 Replace all instances of "myType" with the name of the type/class.